Where to find accommodation during your stay in Tokyo ? District by district, here are the best places to stay in the Japanese capital!

 A bed in a capsule-hôtel in Tokyo – Photo credit: Flickr – JAPANKURU

-Ebisu, Daikanyama and Nakameguro are a haven of peace and tranquility compared to its neighbor Shibuya.
-There are café terraces, trendy bars and chic boutiques.
-In this neighborhood, it’s like being in the West rather than East Asia.
-Many capsule hotels have emerged to allow pampered tourists to stay in Tokyo.
-Do not go there if you want a calm and relaxing atmosphere, you will live to the rhythm of the trendy Tokyoites, but it will in return, mobilize a relatively large budget to stay there.
+Ebisu, Daikanyama and Nakameguro are a haven of peace and tranquility compared to their neighbour Shibuya.
+The area is packed with many cafes with terraces, trendy bars, and chic boutiques.
+In this neighbourhood, one fees like being in the West rather than East Asia.
+Many capsule hotels have emerged to allow penniless tourists to stay in Tokyo.
+Do not go there if you want a calm and relaxing atmosphere.
+Here, you will live at the same pace as the trendy Tokyoites, though it will require a relatively large budget to stay in this area.

 Located to the south of Akasaka and not far from Shiba Park, Roppongi is known to house Westerners who emigrate to Japan while maintaining their American or European way of life.
-The night life is lively, and the area has many cultural centers and many trendy bars and clubs.
-The apartments where to sleep can be very comfortable and very elegant, but without the luxury of Ginza: thus to envisage a relatively high budget for the international hotels, the malls and the shops.
-Take to the streets to visit the museums, discover the Japanese cinema and enjoy a drink on the terrace.
-If acculturation is too important for you, it is a good compromise, an island of the West in an ocean of Japanese culture.
+The nightlife is lively, and the area boasts many cultural centres as wall as trendy bars and clubs.
+The apartments can be very comfortable and elegant, though without the luxury of Ginza.
+It is therefore necessary to plan a relatively high budget for the international hotels, malls, and shops.
+Take to the streets to visit the museums, discover Japanese cinema, and enjoy a drink on the terrace.
+To offset the overwhelming cultural difference, this area is a good compromise to stay in Tokyo: a Western island in an ocean of Japanese culture.